 Giving Voice to Family Farms

-Independent university and commercial agriculture scientists have discovered a way to see which soybean varieties deliver more soybean oil per bushel than others.
+Independent university and commercial agriculture scientists discovered a way to see which soybean varieties deliver more soybean oil per bushel than others.
 This field-level fact matters to food sustainability leaders because soybean oil and protein are inversely correlated.
 However, a sound biofuel policy addressing that fact can improve food and energy sustainability instead of undermining it.

-Selecting soybeans based on oil value can significantly increase the efficiency of biodiesel production, but there are barriers standing in the way that grassroots Proactivism can help remove.
+Selecting soybeans based on oil value can significantly increase the efficiency of biodiesel production, but there are barriers standing in the way that grassroots ProActivism can help remove.

 Challenges